Ujjalt/ujjaltimshina/_workshops/seminars.md

 - **ICMAM Latin America Satellite Conference on Differential Geometry 2025**, held on September 25–26, 2025, jointly organized by Universidade Estadual de Maringá and Universidad de las Américas.

-- **Math IntroSeries, Course-1 on Generalized Weyl Algebras and Their Representations**, organized by the Institute of Mathematics, University of the Philippines Diliman; North-Eastern Hill University; Mindanao State University – Iligan Institute of Technology; Central Mindanao University; and Linnaeus University, held from June 30 to July 10, 2025 – Online.
+- **Math IntroSeries, Course-1 on Generalized Weyl Algebras and Their Representations**, organized by the Institute of Mathematics, University of the Philippines Diliman; North-Eastern Hill University; Mindanao State University – Iligan Institute of Technology; Central Mindanao University; and Linnaeus University, held from June 30 to July 10, 2025.

 - **Workshop on Young Mathematicians in Operator Algebra (YMOA)**, Indian Statistical Institute, Delhi (March 2025).